+Re-writing Robotics

-Re-writing Robotics New robotics research overturns decades of AI thinking
+Robotics research uncovers secret of human behaviour

-A radical way of understanding the behaviour of living systems promises to revolutionise how Robotics and AI systems are built in the future, paving the way for psychologically advanced robots.
+ew research provides additional verification of a radical way of understanding the fundamental nature of the behaviour of living systems by implementing models of the approach to robotics systems.
+Apart from uncovering the secret of human behaviour it promises to revolutionise how Robotics and AI systems are built in the future, paving the way for psychologically advanced robots.